cncf/techdocs/assessments/0002-notary-project.md

 - Is the Notary Project planning on localization/internationalization?
 If so, we recommend starting the site with a directory structure which supports localization (Hugo supports this very well out of the box).

-- Is any of the content from version 1 relevant to version 2?
+- Is any of the content from v1 relevant to v2?
   - If so, import v1 into the site, and "version" by copying the content into a new directory for v2 and updating only what needs to change or be added.
   - If not, upload v1 and v2 into the site as separate document sets.